| |

 |

-The Magic Bubble is a somewhat haphazard effort, mired as it is in tepid songwriting and cliched rhythms.
-The twin vocalists, Rita and Frank Rondell, however, shine on such tracks as the second single, 'Whisky Fire', and 'Sunshine Man', where Frank's throaty Claytonesque wailings carry otherwise weak material.
-The true gem here is unsurprisingly Rita's boldest performance, the closing cover of 'Summertime'.
-Rita's vocals, alternating between a slick and robust Julie Driscoll and a lamenting Janis Joplin soar over Paul Benton's nimble keyboards and Wade Brown's guitar, rendering Gershwin's classic a cross between Brian Auger and the Electric Flag.
-A brilliant 5'52" that needs to find its way onto a comp someday.
+Unfortunately, The Magic Bubble is a somewhat haphazard affair, mired in tepid songwriting and cliched rhythms.
+In fact, much of the record is rescued by the siblings' talented vocal performances, especially on such tracks as 'Whisky Fire' and 'Sunshine Man', where Frank's throaty Claytonesque wailings carry otherwise weak material.
+The true gem is unsurprisingly Rita's boldest performance, the band's closing cover of 'Summertime'.
+Rita's vocals, which alternate between a slick and robust Julie Driscoll and a lamenting Janis Joplin, soar over Benton's keyboards and Brown's guitar, rendering the Gershwin classic a cross between Brian Auger and the Electric Flag.
+It's a brilliant 5'52" that needs to find its way onto a comp someday.

 |